 The museum houses a permanent exhibition of African American history in Northeast Florida.
 A walk through the museum reminds you of the significant contributions and rich legacy of past generations.

-The lobby can also be used for various social events, such as luncheons, receptions, anniversay and birthday parties.
+The lobby can also be used for various social events, such as luncheons, receptions, anniversary and birthday parties.